nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 nf-core global institutional profiles are stored publicly on the [nf-core/configs](https://github.com/nf-core/configs/) repository.

-In some cases, system administrators of the cluster at your institution may wish to keep certain aspects of the cluster private for security reasons 🔏.
-We therefore recommend you check with your sysadmins that you have permission to make such a profile before submitting it to nf-core 📞.
+ 🔏 In some cases, system administrators of the cluster at your institution may wish to keep certain aspects of the cluster private for security reasons.

+📞 We therefore recommend you check with your sysadmins that you have permission to make such a profile before submitting it to nf-core.
 We recommend you send the link to the repository with one of the already existing profiles to show as an example of the sort of information that would be posted.

 ### Does your cluster use a scheduler or executor

 Nextflow has integrated a range of scheduling systems to simplify running Nextflow pipelines on a range of HPCs.

-What this means is that it will write and submit submission scripts to your given scheduler or 'executor' (in Nextflow language) for you 🤖.
+ 🤖 What this means is that it will write and submit submission scripts to your given scheduler or 'executor' (in Nextflow language) for you.

 You can see the range of support schedulers on the [Nextflow documentation](https://www.Nextflow.io/docs/latest/executor.html).
 Check if your scheduler is there, and how it would be written (typically the name in all lower case).